John Drummond, 10th of Lennoch: Career

 At the 1727 general election he was elected as the Member of Parliament (MP) for Perthshire, defeating the sitting MP Mungo Haldane.

 The election was closely fought, and was decided by a circle centred on Robert Craigie, who chose Drummond, the favoured candidate of the 2nd Duke of Atholl.

 Drummond voted infrequently in the House of Commons, and retired from Parliament at the 1734 election.

 Personal life

-In 1712 he married Bethia Murray, daughter of James Murray of Deucar.
-They had five sons and one daughter:
+In 1712 he married Bethia Murray in Yarrow Selkirkshire.
+She was a daughter of James Murray of Deuchar and a descendant of the Murrays of Philiphaugh.
+Together, they had five sons and one daughter: